mahnaz007/ImagePreprocessing/docs/usage.md

 ```

 ### Step 4: Run the Nextflow Pipeline:
-The Nextflow pipeline scripts for each process, such as dcm2bids, pydeface, are organized in the [./modules/local/] directory.
+The Nextflow pipeline scripts for each process, such as dcm2bids, pydeface, are organized The Nextflow pipeline scripts for each process, such as dcm2bids and pydeface, are organized [here](https://github.com/mahnaz007/ImagePreprocessing/tree/main/modules/local).
+ directory.
 Please refer to these individual scripts if you wish to run or modify specific parts of the pipeline.
 The typical command for running the pipeline is:

 ```bash